tratteo/nuxt_template/content/articles/why-you-should-drink-water.md

 ## Common Hydration Myths: Busted!

+::caution{}
-::alert{type="error" title="Myth Alert!" description="Coffee and tea dehydrate you – WRONG!
+Coffee and tea dehydrate you – WRONG!
 While caffeine has mild diuretic effects, you're still getting net hydration.
-Your morning coffee counts, coffee addicts rejoice! ☕"}
+Your morning coffee counts, coffee addicts rejoice! ☕
 ::

 Other myths that need to die: